FirebirdSQL/jaybird/src/documentation/faq.md

 client-server applications with dedicated database server.
 Port can be omitted (default value is `3050`), host name must be present.

+The `<host>` part is either the hostname, the IPv4 address, or the IPv6 address in brackets (eg `[::1]`).
+Use of IPv6 address literals is only supported in Jaybird 3 or newer with Firebird 3 or newer.

 The `<database>` part should be replaced with the database alias or the path to the database.
 In general it is advisable to use database aliases instead of the path of the database file as it hides implementation details like file locations